TUTORIALS - UE3 MODELING 1 - BASICS

 • Can't do

-• Does not support importing Cameras, Lights, Materials, Splines, Nurbs meshes and similar.
+• ASE does not support importing Cameras, Lights, Materials, Splines, Nurbs meshes and similar.

 • You can't export pivot points.
 It always uses worldspace 0, 0, 0 as its pivot point.